Limit Theorems For Non-Hermitian Ensembles: Abstract

 \section{Abstract}

-The distribution of the modulus of the extreme eigenvalues is investigated for the complex Ginibre and complex induced Ginibre ensembles in the limit of large dimensions of random matrices.
+The complex Ginibre ensemble and its generalisation, the complex induced Ginibre ensemble, have been well studied in the field of Random Matrix Theory.
+However, not all questions have formal responses.
+In the present work, asymptotic distributions and the independence of the modulus of the extreme eigenvalues are studied in the limit of large dimensions of random matrices for these non-Hermitian ensembles.
+They are derived with the use of Andreief’s integration formula and the known methodological approach defined for the study of the limiting distribution of the scaled spectral radius at the edge of the complex Ginibre ensemble.
 The limiting distribution of the scaled spectral radius and the scaled minimum modulus for the complex induced Ginibre ensemble, with a proportional rectangularity index, is the Gumbel distribution.
-The independence of these extrema is established, at appropriate scaling, for large matrices from the complex Ginibre ensemble as well as from the complex induced Ginibre ensemble for fixed and proportional rectangularity indexes.
 In the limit of a large size of the complex Ginibre matrices, the left and right tail distributions of the minimum modulus are the Rayleigh and Weibull distributions, respectively.
-The limiting left tail distribution of the minimum modulus is the same for these non-Hermitian ensembles when the rectangularity index of the complex induced Ginibre ensemble is equal to zero.
-This phenomenon is also verified for the right tail distribution of this minimum.\\
+The limiting left tail distribution of the minimum modulus is the same for these matrix ensembles, with a rectangularity index of the complex induced Ginibre ensemble equal to zero.
+This phenomenon is also verified for the right tail distribution of this random minimum.
+The independence of the extreme moduli is formally established, at appropriate scaling, for large matrices from the complex Ginibre ensemble as well as from the complex induced Ginibre ensemble for fixed and proportional rectangularity indexes.
+This study extends knowledge in the field of Random Matrix Theory for random variables, like the minimum modulus of matrices from non-Hermitian ensembles, whose limiting stochastic dynamic has never been explored.